TomasHubelbauer/week-planner/readme.md

   Right now I am leaking data all over the place.

-- [ ] Generate the screenshot in a GitHub Actions workflow and push it to readme

-  I added the screenshot manually but it is already out of date, so let's make that automatic.

 - [ ] Select the current slot when the browser tab gains focus

   This will make it easy to spot and annotate fast.